Skip to content

 Open a dedicated account that your creator income flows into:

-• Keep this account completely separate from your personal checking
+• Keep this completely separate from your personal checking

 • Transfer money to your personal account in lump sums so the pattern looks like transfers, not OnlyFans income